jt7347/jt7347.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergradute student at Princeton University pursuing a B.S.E. degree in Mechanical and Aerospace Engineering, with a certificate in Robotics and Intellient Systems.
+I am an undergraduate student at Princeton University pursuing a B.S.E. degree in Mechanical and Aerospace Engineering, with a certificate in Robotics and Intellient Systems.
 With aspirations to help advance the integration of aerospace and robotics engineering within the space industry, I am interested in shaping my pursuits towards a future where robots can safely and efficiently aid humans in space exploration initiatives.

 Essentially...